supahcraig/redpanda_basics/k8s_troubleshooting.md

 Here you can see that the role has tags associated to a cluster named `redpanda` but our cluster is named `cnelson-redpanda` so possibly there is some magic in these tags?

+At this point I would probably have recognized that the tags were a problem, and that the error I got in creating the role probably prevented a new role from being created with tags that point to my cluster.

+## Recreate the Role

+if you have a stack that says rolled back, you'll need to delete that stack first, then recreate teh role.